tedi-software/tedi/README.md

 > [!NOTE]
 > This sample TEDI installation includes binaries for Linux and OSX.

-> Note: the MacOSX binaries are not signed and will be put into quarantine on download.
+> the MacOSX binaries are not signed and will be put into quarantine on download.
 To list and subsequently remove:

 ```sh
     xattr <binary name>